elaforge/karya/doc/performance.md

 `breath`, and you could write velocity as `vel`.
 But if you use `dyn`, it will be mapped to whatever control is appropriate for the instrument: `breath` if it has the 'Perform.Midi.Instrument.Pressure' flag set, and `vel` otherwise.

+'Perform.Midi.Instrument.synth_control_map' is merged into the per-instrument control maps, since often a synthesizer will define a common set of controls that all patches respond to.

 ### multiplexing